Sometimes, you don’t feel like celebrating even after landing a job offer.

 Thank the company for the offer and let them know you will need some time to think about the offer they have presented.
 Work with the hiring manager to figure out an appropriate time frame for you to return with your decision.

-Whatever you do, do not ask for more time after the “consideration period”
+Do not ask for more time after the “consideration period”

 If you start to push the frame back, it can make it look like you are stalling or trying to get a counteroffer from your current company.